alexoneill/arch-setup/README.md

 ### Generate filesystem information

-Ensuring *all* relevant partitions are mounted within the filesystem, then generate filesystem information with the following command:
+Ensuring *all* relevant partitions are mounted within the filesystem, generate filesystem information with the following command:

 ```bash